fsoft-ailab/Data-Competition/README.md

 The dataset has been assigned 3 labels by us which are no mask, mask, and incorrect mask, with the numbers 0,1,2 corresponding to each.

 * The dataset has been divided into three parts for you: train, valid, and public test.
 We have prepared a private test to be able to evaluate the candidate's model.
 This private test will be made public after the contest ends.
 In the public test, you can get a basic idea of the private test.
+Get dataset at [here](https://drive.google.com/file/d/1a9_SpkywxetwRtfbg8nuhqfKkV4uSNe5/view?usp=sharing)

 * To improve the model's performance, you can re-label it and employ data augmentation to generate more images (up to 3000).